-A mucous cyst is a painless, thin sac on the inner surface of the lips.
+An oral mucous cyst is a painless, thin sac on the inner surface of the mouth.
 It contains clear fluid.

-Mucous cysts are common.
-They are painless, but can be bothersome because you are aware of the bumps in your mouth.
-The cysts are thought to be caused by sucking the lip membranes between the teeth.
+- Usually painless, but can be bothersome because you're aware of the bumps in your mouth.

 Exams and Tests

-Your health care provider can usually diagnose a mucous cyst simply by looking at it.
+Your health care provider can usually diagnose a mucocele or ranula simply by looking at it.
 Other tests that may be done include:

 A mucous cyst often can be left alone.
 It usually will rupture on its own.
-Opening the top of the sac with a sterile needle will help it go away.
 If the cyst returns, it may need to be removed.

-To prevent infection and damage to the tissue, you should not try to open the sac yourself.
-This should be done by your health care provider.
-Oral surgeons and some dentists can easily remove the sac.
+To prevent infection and damage to the tissue, do not try to open the sac yourself.
+Treatment should only be done by your provider.
+Oral surgeons and some dentists can remove the sac.

 When to Contact a Medical Professional

-Morelli JG.
+Kim WE.
 Disorders of the mucous membranes.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 656.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 684.